DeMarcoLab/openfibsem-docs/docs/autolamella/case_study_serial_liftout.md

 ### Beam Coincidence

 Beam coincidence refers to when the same feature is centred in both beams.
 Practically there will always be a small shift, but we want to minimise this where possible.
-Eucentric height is also refered to, as the position of the stage such that features stay in the same position when the stage is rotated.
+Eucentric height is also refered to, as the position of the stage such that features stay in the same position when the stage is tilted.

 ### Flat to Beam